-County provides information about mRNA vaccines
+County informs about mRNA vaccines

 1. How do mRNA vaccines work?
 What distinguishes them from conventional vaccines?